Do Go On - 125 - The Legend of Bigfoot

 According to the article, he shows the Patterson Gimlin film to his students at university

-and asks them to critically analyze it.
+and ask them to critically analyze it.

-They start at the head and they can see the trapezius,
+They start at the head and they can see the trapezius.

-they can see the deltoid, a recta spine down the back,
+They can see the deltoid, erector spine down the back, shoulder blades moving under the skin.

-when they're supposed to contract.
+The quads contract when they're supposed to contract.

 None of which ever show up in a cheap off-the-shelf costume.

-That's true, can't see dem quads.
+Can't see dem quads.

 So that's an interesting thing.

-Debate continues to rage on about the film.
+Debate continues to rage on about the film

-Was it a hoax or just through dumb luck?
+Was it a hoax or just through dumb luck

 These two rodeo riders lucked in a costume

-that behaved in a more believable way
+That behaved in a more believable way

-than the high-tech Hollywood ones.
+Than the high-tech Hollywood ones

-Not by luck.
+Not by luck

-Yeah, not by luck.
+Yeah not by luck

-Like they just happen to go to a really good costume shop.
+Like they just happen to go to a really good costume shop

-The other things, some people say is the way the film was shot.
+The other things some people say

-They're not sure how many frames per second,
+They're not sure how many frames per second

 and that affects how the movements work.